stuarttodd-dev/coding-tips/src/DesignPatterns/Structural/Bridge/README.md

 ### Disadvantages
 - **Complexity**: Introduces additional layers, which may increase the system's complexity.
-- **Too Many Classes**: Can result in an increase in the number of classes, leading to potential maintenance overhead.

 ## Running Tests
 You can execute the tests using the following command: